palkan/isolator/README.md

 end

 Isolator.after_isolate do
- # right after the transaction has been committed/rollbacked
+ # right after the transaction has been committed/rolled back
 end
 ```